jd6-37/ps2-textures-downloader/README.md

 # PS2 Emulator Replacement Textures Installer and Updater

 This is a companion app for PS2 mod projects like the [NCAA NEXT mod](https://www.ncaanext.com).
-These mods requires downloading and keeping up-to-date what is often a very large (multi-GB) pack of replacement texture files.
+Mods like NCAA NEXT require downloading and keeping up-to-date what is often a very large (multi-GB) pack of replacement texture files.
 These files are how the mod team is able to, for example, change a team's default uniforms to the current real life uniforms.

 Downloading multi-GB zip files and keeping things updated to the most recent version can be a chore.
 That's where this application comes in.
 It is, essentially, two utilities in one: